ankane/searchkick/README.md

     ```ruby
     Dog.search "airbudd", suggest: true # suggestions for all animals
     ```
 2. This relies on a `type` field that is automatically added to the indexed document.
-Be wary of defining your own `type` field in `search_data`, as it will take presidence.
+Be wary of defining your own `type` field in `search_data`, as it will take precedence.

 ## Debugging Queries